How EZ Access Came To Be

 From communication boards to public machines

-The Trace Center began in 1971, when students built custom communication systems for a 12‑year‑old boy with severe cerebral palsy who could only “talk” by slowly pointing to letters on a wooden board.
-That work forced the team to solve problems around noisy input, limited motor control, fatigue, and real‑time feedback—issues that show up again decades later in kiosk design.
+The Trace Center began in 1971, when a group of students gathered to build a custom communication system for a 12-year-old boy with severe cerebral palsy who could only “talk” by slowly pointing to letters on a wooden board.
+That work forced the team to solve problems around noisy input, limited motor control, fatigue, and real-time feedback—issues that show up again decades later in kiosk design.

 Why kiosks became a focus